CokkocZateki/EvE-Fitting-Bot/README.md

 * `crest_host` : hostname of CREST server (that's currently "crest-tq.eveonline.com" and should not change).

+## Improvements

+Potential improvements (totally not a roadmap).
+* Add more commands (example: ship info, map...).
+* Identify fittings by name instead of ID.
+* Improve formatting and readability.
+* Add an index page.
+* Automate Discord account creation.
+* ...

 ## Copyright Notice

 EVE Online and the EVE logo are the registered trademarks of CCP hf.
 All rights are reserved worldwide.